AaronTraas/Notes/Recipes/cocktails/Banana-Rum-Old-Fashioned.md

 ## Directions

+1. Add rum, creme de banane, bitters, and ice to glass with ice and stir
+2. Top with a dash of fresh grated cinnamon

+* * *
+# Banana Rum New Fashioned

+A less spirit-forward version for people who aren't used to sipping straight liquor.
+It uses ½ oz less rum, and more approachable rums than the version Aaron likes.

+## Ingredients:

+- 1 oz aged rum (e.g., Rhum Barbancourt 8 year)
+- ½ oz spiced rum (e.g., Captain Morgan's)
+- ½ oz Creme de Banane (Tempus Fugit)
+- 4 dashes black walnut bitters
+- 2 dashes orange bitters
+- Fresh grated cinnamon
+- Garnish: slice of banana

+## Hardware:

+- bar spoon
+- rocks glass or similar

+## Directions

-1. Add rye, creme de banane, bitters, and ice to glass with ice and stir
+1. Add rum, creme de banane, bitters, and ice to glass with ice and stir
 2. Top with a dash of fresh grated cinnamon